 And while the da Vinci’s 3-D camera and pivoting tools allow for extreme maneuverability during surgeries, the sense of touch that surgeons traditionally rely upon is lost with the robot.
 Because a surgeon remotely controls the robot, the lack of tactile feedback can make it easier for arteries, nerves, and organs to be cut or burned during a procedure.

 The da Vinci robotic surgical system has come under increased FDA scrutiny after a 34% increased risk of incidents—some of which were fatal—were reported from 2011 to 2012.
 During that period, the number of da Vinci procedures in the United States increased 26%.

 What should I do if I’ve suffered complications from a da Vinci® surgical procedure?

-If you or a loved one has experienced serious complications during or after a da Vinci procedure, you need the help of an experienced personal injury attorney.
+If you or a loved one has experienced serious complications during or after a da Vinci procedure, you need the help of a defective medical device lawyer.
 You may be entitled to compensation.
 Contact us today for a free initial consultation.
 We want to help you.

 da Vinci® is a registered trademark of Intuitive Surgical, Inc.

 This law firm is not associated with, sponsored by, or affiliated with Intuitive Surgical, Inc.; Surgical Endoscopy; or the U.S. Food and Drug Administration.